mvolkmann/blog/src/neovim.md

 To configure using Lua:

 - Create the directory `~/.config/nvim/lua/user`.

+- If your `.config` directory is in a Git repo (and it probably should be), remove the line `lua/user` from `~/.config/nvim/.gitignore` so it can be saved.

 - In the new directory, create the file `init.lua`, the file `options.lua`, the file `mappings.lua`,